 Abstract:

-P<0.05), while reducing hardness and chewiness, making the product more suitable for children.
-It also greatly enhanced the whiteness and moisture content of cod sausages without any obvious adverse effects on water-holding capacity and sensory quality.
-The scanning electron microscopy results showed that this improvement was mainly attributed to the enhancement of the compactness and uniformity of the cod sausage.
+P<0.05), while reducing the hardness and chewiness, making the product more suitable for children.
+It also greatly enhanced the whiteness and moisture content of cod sausages, without any obvious adverse effects on water-holding capacity and sensory quality.
+The results of scanning electron microscopy showed that this improvement was mainly attributed to the enhancement of the compactness and uniformity of the cod sausage.
 The other four food-grade calcium additives showed certain improvement effects but were overall inferior to calcium phosphate.
 Notably, the addition of all calcium additives caused no significant changes in the water-holding capacity and sensory scores of cod sausages.